Getting Started

 Adding a new Exported cmdlet¶

-To add a new cmdlet, you need to first create the function in
+To add a new cmdlet, you need to first create the function in one of the

-or Wsl-Instance\Wsl-Instance.Cmdlets.ps1
+Wsl-Instance\Wsl-Instance.Cmdlets.ps1 file.

-We prefer to put the documentation after the function
+We prefer to put the documentation after the function declaration and before

 the parameters declaration.